grecoe/MoveAzureVirtualMachine/README.md

 2. Get the source virtual machine information.
 3. Create a snapshot of the os disk of the source machine.
 4. Create a managed disk from the snapshot.
+    - <b>You will be prompted to confirm the move when the scritpt runs. </b>
 5. Copy the managed disk to the identified resource group in the destination subscription.
 6. Set the context to the destination subscription.
 7. Create the virtual machine